NFL in Toronto: Bid for the Buffalo Bills

 As early as 2006, it had been reported that Toronto interests, led by Godfrey and Tanenbaum, were considering purchasing the Bills if they went on the market.
 In 2013 it was reported that Edward Rogers III, son of Ted Rogers, and a consortium of Tanenbaum and musician Jon Bon Jovi, who previously owned the Arena Football League's Philadelphia Soul, were both considering bidding on the franchise in hopes of moving it to Toronto.
 It was also reported that Rogers conducted a feasibility study in early 2013 on the construction of an NFL stadium in Toronto.

 The Bills were frequently mentioned as a team that could move to Toronto due in part to Buffalo's proximity to the city.
 Niagara Falls, New York, located between the two cities, was also considered as a compromise location.
-The Bills play in one of the league's smallest markets, and their games are often blacked out due to not being sold out, even with only 7 home games to sell during the Bills in Toronto series.
+The Bills play in one of the league's smallest markets, and their games are often blacked out due to not being sold out, even with only seven home games to sell during the Bills in Toronto series.
 The difficulties selling tickets, particularly late in the season when the weather is much poorer, was part of the reason why capacity of the team's home, Ralph Wilson Stadium, was decreased by 7,000 during its 1998 renovation.
 Western New York's economic difficulties have forced the Bills to keep their average ticket prices among the lowest in the NFL, and the team did not opt into the loosening of blackout restrictions in 2012.

-Ralph Wilson Stadium is 40 years old.
-The team's lease was renewed in March 2013 through the 2022 season in conjunction with an agreement for a $130 million upgrade to the stadium, of which $95 million came from the county and state.
-The lease provides for a one-time $28.4 million option to buy out the final three years effective 30 July 2020.
-Outside of that window there is no opt-out, and a $400 million liquidated damages penalty is specified in case the team were able to break the lease in court.
-The lease stipulates that the team will not "sell, assign or otherwise transfer the team to any person who, to the Bills' knowledge, has an intention to relocate, transfer or otherwise move the team during the Non-Relocation Term" without government consent.
-However, the lease allows for an annual regular season game and a biennial pre-season game to be played in Toronto.
-The stadium is unlikely to be satisfactory for the Bills beyond the current lease term, with NFL Commissioner Roger Goodell describing the renovations as a "short-term solution".
-A committee was formed by the Bills and various levels of government to study the possibility of a "substantial renovation" of the existing stadium or the construction of a replacement, though there are doubts that the Buffalo region can afford the more than $800 million cost of a new stadium.
+In March 2013 the team renewed its lease of Ralph Wilson Stadium through the 2022 season.
+In conjunction with this, an agreement was reached for a $130 million upgrade to the stadium (which was 40 years old at the time), of which $95 million came from the county and state.
+The lease provided for a one-time $28.4 million option to buy out the final three years effective 30 July 2020.
+Outside of that window there was no opt-out, and a $400 million liquidated damages penalty was specified in case the team were able to break the lease in court.
+The lease stipulated that the team will not "sell, assign or otherwise transfer the team to any person who, to the Bills' knowledge, has an intention to relocate, transfer or otherwise move the team during the Non-Relocation Term" without government consent.
+However, the lease allowed for an annual regular season game and a biennial pre-season game to be played in Toronto.
+The stadium was deemed unlikely to be satisfactory for the Bills beyond the lease term, with NFL Commissioner Roger Goodell describing the renovations as a "short-term solution".
+A committee was formed by the Bills and various levels of government to study the possibility of a "substantial renovation" of the existing stadium or the construction of a replacement, though there were doubts that the Buffalo region can afford the more than $800 million cost of a new stadium.